 Symptoms of High Progesterone Levels

 Women may not immediately recognize that the underlying cause is the presence of high progesterone levels as symptoms can be varied and subtle.
-For women taking prescription progesterone products, these symptoms may be exhibited due to a buildup of progesterone stored within the fat.
+For women taking HRT products with progesterone, these symptoms may be exhibited due to a buildup of the hormone stored within the fat.

 Depending upon the length of time symptoms prevail, more side effects may evolve.
-Less common physical conditions include allergies; allergic reactions; diarrhea; constipation; irregular periods; nausea; vomiting; hair loss; hirsutism; and blurred vision.
+Less common physical conditions include allergies; allergic reactions; diarrhea; constipation; irregular periods; hair loss; vomiting; nausea; hirsutism; and blurred vision.

 Signs of High Progesterone Levels